-Water will be supplied from an existing registered source.
+Water will be supplied from existing registered sources.
 The water from the source should be managed according to water saving principles and stormwater runoff quality should be protected against possible pollution sources:

-- Capture and use rainwater from gutters and roofs into rainwater storage tanks for individual structures where viable; - Any new washbasin and shower taps to be fitted with flow reduction devices, aerators and motion sensors to ensure water conservation and prevent that they can be left running; - Any new toilets should be fitted with reduced flow or preferably a duel flush system; - Re-use water for gardening and/or flushing; - Washing facilities to be provided with flow reduction devises and adequate catchment to contain wash water; - All hoses to be fitted with trigger gun spray nozzles to limit wastage; - Preference should be given to planting only endemic/indigenous gardens and using such for landscaping to minimize water demand; - Have timed irrigation systems with the focus on the hours when the least evaporation occurs; rain sensors to form part of the irrigation system. - Taps around the farm fitted with locks to prevent unauthorized use and included on a maintenance schedule to detect and repair leaks; - Washing appliances (dishwashers and washing machines) filled only to the minimum level required for effective functioning; - Physical brushing or sweeping used in preference to water cleansing wherever possible (e.g. cleaning pathways and inside the units); - After the units have been dry swept they will be washed down with high pressure hoses.
-As the units are raised from the ground it ensures that rainwater does not enter the units during rainfall events, thus protecting the quality of the runoff from site.
+- Capture and use rainwater from gutters and roofs into rainwater storage tanks for individual structures where viable; - Washbasin and shower taps to be fitted with flow reduction devices, aerators and motion sensors to ensure water conservation and prevent that they can be left running; - Toilets should be fitted with reduced flow or preferably a duel flush system; - Re-use water for gardening and/or flushing; - Washing facilities to be provided with flow reduction devises and adequate catchment to contain wash water; - All hoses to be fitted with trigger gun spray nozzles to limit wastage; - Preference should be given to planting only endemic/indigenous gardens and using such for landscaping to minimize water demand; - Have timed irrigation systems with the focus on the hours when the least evaporation occurs; rain sensors to form part of the irrigation system. - Taps around the farm fitted with locks to prevent unauthorized use and included on a maintenance schedule to detect and repair leaks; - Washing appliances (dishwashers and washing machines) filled only to the minimum level required for effective functioning; - Physical brushing or sweeping used in preference to water cleansing wherever possible (e.g. cleaning pathways and inside the units); - After the units have been dry swept they will be washed down with high pressure hoses.
+Units should be raised from the ground to ensures that rainwater does not enter the units during rainfall events, thus protecting the quality of the runoff from site.